PabloCatalan/ciprofloxacin/README.md

 3. `supp_figures.ipynb`
    * Reads pre-computed posteriors and produces the supplementary figures, saving them to the `figures/` folder.

+### A Note on Units
+Please note that all raw data, internal calculations, and Bayesian posteriors saved in the `results/` folder use **µg/mL** for ciprofloxacin concentrations.
+However, for clarity and readability, the figures generated in the notebooks and presented in the manuscript display the concentrations in **ng/mL** (a conversion factor of 1000).
+If you are inspecting the code or raw data tables, keep in mind that a value like `0.015` corresponds to `15 ng/mL` in the paper.

 ## Citation

 If you use this code or model in your research, please cite our manuscript: